A World Without Music

-A question about music played during a newscast answered by Saudi Arabian Islamic scholar and Grand Mufti of Saudi Arabia from 1993 until his death in 1999:
+A question about music asked Saudi Arabian Islamic scholar and Grand Mufti of Saudi Arabia from 1993 until his death in 1999:

 Question: What is the ruling regarding a beneficial show, such as the news or a commentary on the news, which is disrupted intermittently by a few seconds of music?

 Answer: There is no harm in listening to these shows as long as you turn off the radio while the music is being played, since music is unlawful, may Allah make it easy for us to avoid music and may He protect us from its evil.

 How who would you know when the music as ended and you can safely turn the volume back up?
 But I digress.